Jhonierk/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

-#In this folder you will find files with pointer and matrix exercises
+# In this folder you will find files with pointer and Arrays exercises